In This Article

 How to Use an Oil Infuser

-Decarbing and infusing oils, butters, and more can be done in several ways.
+Decarbing cannabis and infusing oils, butters, and more can be done in several ways.
 Consider using an edible calculator to determine the precise amount of cannabis and other essentials needed to dose to your preferences.
 These are three of the most commonly utilized approaches:

 The Slow Cooker Method